 PREREQUISITE: MATH 952B.
-LECTURE: 1 contact hour per week.

 This is the third course of a sequence emphasizing prealgebra topics including odd, even and prime numbers, rules of exponents, performing operations with exponents, simplifying algebraic expressions containing exponents, and further work solving simple linear equations.
+Not Applicable to Associate Degree